mlk9/captcha-laravel/README.md

 </div>
 ```
 ## Validation
-You can use `captch` rule in your validations
+You can use `captcha` rule in your validations

 ```php
 Illuminate\Support\Facades\Validator::validate($request->all(),